Paint by Number Tutorials for Beginners

 As we mentioned before, acrylic paint dried really quickly.
 This serves to a nice and smooth painting experience, and they keep their color for a really long time too.
 But this also means your paint pot can dry up before you finish your painting!

 To avoid having your paint pot dry on you, make sure you keep the lid of the pot properly closed whenever you are not using that color!
+When stored correctly, our paint can stay workable for about 8 months after purchase

 This painting is for you and your relaxation.
 Do it the way you want it!
+You can make paint by number simple and fun.

 Take breaks so that you don’t strain your eyes and back.
 Don’t stress too much and remember that your canvas is a judgment-free zone.